-The accelerated nonthermal electrons could produce γ -rays in energy ranges of the Fermi Large Area Telescope (LAT), e.g., 100 MeV to 10 GeV.
+The accelerated non-thermal electrons could produce γ -rays in energy ranges of the Fermi Large Area Telescope (LAT), e.g., 100 MeV to 10 GeV.
 It is useful to discuss the γ -ray detectabilities.
-The left panel of Figure 3 illustrates the timedependent γ -ray flux for each jetted TDE.
+The left panel of Fig. 3 illustrates the time-dependent γ -ray flux for each jetted TDE.
 Similar to the X-ray light curves, the γ -ray light curves exhibit fast-decaying signatures with the peak flux level maintaining over tenths of days.
-For reference, the 100 day Fermi-LAT sensitivity line (M. Ajello et al. 2021) is also shown as the horizontal gray line.
-This figure indicates that it is challenging to detect the fastdecaying γ -ray emissions by Fermi-LAT, which explains the nondetection of these sources in γ rays.
-In the very-high-energy γ -ray regime, e.g., $\gtrsim 100 \, \text{GeV} - 1 \, \text{TeV}$, the fluxes are suppressed by the Klein-Nishina effect of inverse Compton radiation and $\gamma\gamma$ attenuation with extragalactic background lights, making these jetted TDEs increasingly challenging to be detected unless the source is nearby and/or additional mechanisms, such as external inverse Compton emission, are introduced.
+For reference, the 100 d Fermi-LAT sensitivity line (Ajello et al. 2021) is also shown as the horizontal gray line.
+This figure indicates that it is challenging to detect the fastdecaying γ -ray emissions by Fermi-LAT, which explains the non-detection of these sources in γ rays.
+In the veryhigh-energy γ -ray regime, e.g., $\gtrsim 100 \text{ GeV} - 1 \text{ TeV}$, the fluxes are suppressed by Klein-Nishina effect of inverse Compton radiation and $\gamma\gamma$ attenuation with extragalactic background lights (EBLs), making these jetted TDEs increasingly challenging to be detected unless the source